 Murata was struggling with his health at the time and was even hospitalized at one point, suffering from infected organs and swollen windpipes.
 He had trouble breathing and feared for his own life.
 It was this that made him realize that although he was already an established artist, he wanted to continue drawing stories he really loved doing, such as ONE’s stories.

-The timing of both events matched well and a collaboration was quickly arranged.
+The timing of both events matched well and they quickly arranged a collaboration.
 They pitched a few story ideas, but luckily for us it was One-Punch Man that was then accepted for publication starting from 2012.

-One last side note: it is mentioned that a redrawn version by ONE himself was considered, as he believed he could do a better job than he did when working on the project as a hobby.
+One last side note: at one point they considered that ONE himself could make a redraw, as he believed he could do a better job than he did when working on the project as a hobby.
 After trying this for a few chapters, however, they decided it wouldn’t sell well in his style.
 He would later get the chance to draw his own work with Mob Psycho 100.
 If you like his work, I definitely suggest you check it out at Crunchyroll.
 As the second season has already finished airing, you can watch it with a free account.

 Apart from the fact that the webcomic is further in the storyline, there are a few other key differences that are worth noting: